-- This means that if a code from this campaign is used for a booking that violates the campaign's restrictions, for example if it is used to book and event that falls outside of the arrival window, up to 4 demographics will receive $15 towards the booking.
+- This means that if a code from this campaign is used for a booking that violates the campaign's restrictions, for example, if it is used to book an event that falls outside of the arrival window, up to 4 demographics will receive $15 towards the booking.
 Notice that the number of demographics per code will always divide the redemption value equally.

 Here you can limit how and when your voucher code will be able to be applied.